Fraud Blocker

 The Mount Community extends beyond the pupils and staff.

-We are small enough to ensure each girl and her family is well known.
+We are small enough to ensure each pupil and their family is well known.
 Parents are equally respected and valued as part of the community and their opinions matter to us.
 We encourage an open relationship between parents and the School.
 Parents are regularly invited to the School to attend concerts, information evenings, coffee mornings and to meet with members of staff.

 Old Scholars remain in touch with the School through MOSA, our active Alumnae association.
 Old Scholars frequently return to school for reunions, to advise current pupils on career choices and offer mentoring, or to simply take a walk down memory lane!